MrShoenel/anti-pattern-models/notebooks/comm-class-models.md

     models_ms_all <- NULL

-It appears that the manual stacking was slightly useful, and we decide to use the `nnet` meta-model, that is based on the single modelsLogitBoost, gbm, ranger, as the final models.
+It appears that the manual stacking was slightly useful, and we decide to use the `nnet` meta-model, that is based on the single models LogitBoost, gbm, ranger, as the final models.
 Remember that the single models produce predictions as to the class membership on the original data, and these are fed into the meta-model (the pipeline is: predict class memberships (once using each single model), combine all votes into a new dataset, predict final label based on these votes (using the meta model)).

     create_final_model <- function() {
       # The meta-model from the manual stacking: